 Camping-Village le Floride & l’Embouchure

 This five-star campsite in France is found in Port-Barcarès on the Mediterranean seafront, a couple of kilometres from the city of Perpignan.
 Before checking out the water park and slides, venture out down the green lane onto the beach and spend time soaking up the sun and waves.
 Inside the campgrounds, you and the kids will have access to four swimming pools with games for children, a jacuzzi and slides.
 All of the swimming pools are heated and form part of the same water park.
 While the kids splash around in the water park, you can spend your time taking part in other activities, such as archery, or planning some escapades to the nearby hiking and mountain biking trails.

 Camping Ecologique La Roche D’Ully

-This beautifully pleasant ecological campsite is nestled away amid the Jurassian Mountains in the Loue Valley in Franche-Comté and offers guests a variety of activities for the whole family to enjoy that includes a leisure centre, an entertainment room, a games room, white water sports, volleyball, archery and canyoning.
+This beautifully pleasant, quiet ecological campsite is nestled away amid the Jurassian Mountains in the Loue Valley in Franche-Comté and offers a variety of activities for the whole family to enjoy.
+These include a leisure centre, an entertainment room, a games room, white water sports, volleyball, archery and canyoning.
 If you’re an avid hiker, you can spend time on the hiking trails nearby, or rent a bicycle and discover the landscape on two wheels.
 Your kids can spend the afternoons splashing in one of the two swimming pools, which both form part of the water park.
 In the first swimming pool, they’ll have access to children’s games, a paddling pool, a kids’ pool and slides.
 The second pool comes with a jacuzzi, paddling pools and a kids’ pool to wade through.
 Both swimming pools are heated.

 Les Castels Les Bois du Bardelet